powsybl/powsybl-dynawo/docs/dynamic_simulation/dynawo-configuration.md

 ## Properties

 **homeDir**
-Use the `homeDir` property to defines the install directory of the dynawo simulator.
+Use the `homeDir` property to defines the installation directory of the dynawo simulator.

 **debug**
 Use the `debug` property to specify if the temporary folder where the inputs are generated should be kept after the simulation.